 But as always, let’s look at the cover first:

-Now this is an interesting cover.
+Now, this is an interesting cover.
 It shows a hoverbike smashing through a sort of window with a race track full of skulls behind it.
-Both the race track and the hoverbike seem nice, but my only problem is that it seems the pilot is smashing into the limbo because of all the empty black space.
+Both the race track and the hoverbike seem nice, but my only problem is that it seems the pilot is smashing into limbo because of all the empty black space.
 Was he supposed to smash the computer screen?
 If so, why is it circular?
 Or was all the blackness supposed to be outer space?
 If so, where are the stars?
 Well, at least the title looks nice.

 And it’s time to boot this scooter:

 Then a menu appears where you can choose between 3 racing tracks.
 And apart from the backgrounds, the tracks don’t appear to have any difference between them whatsoever, as you’ll find out.
-Then we go to the race screen and the 1st red flag appears: the title is very misleading because none of the races occur IN SPACE!
+Then we go to the race screen and the 1st red flag appears: the title is very misleading because none of the races occurs IN SPACE!
 All of them occur in what appears to be alien planets.
 At least the backgrounds look nice.

 The game is arcade-type racing where you don’t actually race against other racers but against the clock.
 Like I said before, the energy bar on the top is the clock, if it’s empty before finishing the race, then it’s game over (although you have an opportunity to replenish part of it once).